Rapptz/discord.py/docs/guide/interactions/views.rst

 We send views using the ``view`` parameter in methods which send messages, for example :meth:`TextChannel.send`.

-In our case we're creating a confirmation prompt for our ban command, so we'll want to use the :meth:`InteractionResponse.send_message` method.
+In our case we're creating a confirmation prompt for our report command, so we'll want to use the :meth:`InteractionResponse.send_message` method.

 Our command might look like this:

 .. code-block:: python

     @discord.app_commands.command()
-    @discord.app_commands.describe(member='The member to ban.')
+    @discord.app_commands.describe(member='The member to report.')
-    async def ban(interaction: discord.Interaction, member: discord.Member) -> None:
+    async def report(interaction: discord.Interaction, member: discord.Member, reason: str | None) -> None:
-        """Ban a member from the server."""
-        confirmation = Confirm(interaction.user)
+        """Report a member of the server to the moderators.""" confirmation = Confirm(interaction.user)
-        await interaction.response.send_message(f'Are you sure you want to ban {member.name}?', view=confirmation, ephemeral=True)
+        await interaction.response.send_message(f'Are you sure you want to report {member.mention}?', view=confirmation, ephemeral=True)
         await confirmation.wait()
         if confirmation.result:
-            await member.ban()
+            await moderator_channel.send(f'{interaction.user.mention} has reported {member.mention}\nReason: {reason or "No reason provided."}')

 We first assign the ``View`` instance to the variable ``confirmation``, because we'll need it later.
 In our interaction response we send the instance via the ``view`` parameter.